brainlack/learn/README.md

 It consists of using brackets as a source of syntax.
 You may find all of that [here](https://github.com/brainlack/brainlack/blob/main/compiler.js)

-You place a comma (,) before starting your letters since that was how the syntax was written.
-After each comma, you are going to need to place the letter in which you want to place followed by another comma.
+You place a comma (,) before starting your letters and after each letter since that was how the syntax was written.
+Your code should always end in a comma.

-Another thing you might have noticed is the fact that the code ends in a comma, that was intentional since we ARE a hard language.

-Essentially, you just have to learn JS and all our bracket encoding.
-Listed below.
+Essentially, you just have to learn JS and all our bracket encoding listed below.

 ## List of letters/numbers
 ```